 Students in the REU program will learn about and perform research on topics spanning gravitational wave detection and data analysis, observational astronomy and astrophysics, visualization of scientific data, detector building and characterization, and theoretical and numerical modeling.

-Enrichment activities will include an American Sign Language (ASL) bootcamp, talks by prominent researchers across the different branches of astrophysics, and an introduction to supercomputing including both our local supercomputer, BlueSky, as well as the resources nationwide provided by XSede.
+Enrichment activities will include an American Sign Language (ASL) bootcamp, a weekend observing trip to the Green Bank Telescope in West Virginia, talks by prominent researchers across the different branches of astrophysics, and an introduction to supercomputing including both our local supercomputer, BlueSky, as well as the resources nationwide provided by XSede.
 Students will hear more about the opportunities provided by different graduate programs at our cross-REU Graduate Research and Study workshop and get to present their own work at the RIT Undergraduate Research Symposium.

-REU participants receive a stipend of $5,000, free on-campus housing, and both travel and meal allowances.
+REU participants receive a stipend of $6,000, free on-campus housing, and both travel and meal allowances.
+Support will be provided after the summer component ends for travel to conferences to present research work.

 Applications are now being accepted PENDING NSF FUNDING.
 The first offer letters will be sent out in March 2020.
 Applications will continue to be reviewed until the positions are filled.
 Participants must be U.S. Citizens or Permanent Residents and must be undergraduates in Fall 2019.